isabella232/pmm-doc/docs/setting-up/client/proxysql.md

-# Adding a ProxySQL host
+# ProxySQL

-Use the `proxysql` alias
-to enable ProxySQL performance metrics monitoring.
+Use the `proxysql` alias to enable ProxySQL performance metrics monitoring.

 ## USAGE